-In a more contemporary usage, musical parody usually has humorous, even satirical intent, in which familiar musical ideas or lyrics are lifted into a different, often incongruous, context.
-The 1950s saw the growth in popularity of the electric guitar (developed and popularised by Les Paul).
+In a more contemporary usage, musical parody usually has humorous, even satirical intent.
+Familiar musical ideas or lyrics are lifted into a different, often incongruous, context.
+The 1950s saw the growth in popularity of the electric guitar (developed and popularised by Les Paul.

-Paul’s hit records like “How High the Moon”, and “The World Is Waiting for the Sunrise”, helped lead to the development of a specifically rock and roll style of playing of such exponents as Chuck Berry, Link Wray and Scotty Moore.
-Chuck Berry, who is considered to be one of the pioneers of Rock and roll music, refined and developed the major elements that made rock and roll distinctive, focusing on teen life and introducing guitar solos and showmanship that would be a major influence on subsequent rock music.
+Paul’s hit records like “How High the Moon” and “The World Is Waiting for the Sunrise”, helped lead to the development of a specifically rock and roll style of playing based on exponents such as Chuck Berry, Link Wray and Scotty Moore.
+Chuck Berry is considered to be one of the pioneers of Rock and roll music.
+He refined and developed the major elements that made rock and roll distinctive, focusing on teen life.
+He introduced guitar solos and showmanship that would be a major influence on subsequent rock music.
 (Wikipedia).

 Enquire about or book your preferred entertainer / entertainment securely today.
 Travel costs / expenses and accommodation may sometimes be a necessary addition to the fee.
 If you have an event booked in with us please send us your updates asap especially if your event will need to be cancelled or postponed.